SynthCloner: Synthesizer-style Audio Transfer via Factorized Codec with ADSR Envelope Control: Conclusion

 \section{Conclusion}

-We presented SynthCloner, the first model for synthesizer preset conversion that disentangles ADSR envelope, timbre, and content.
+We presented SynthCloner, the first model for synthesizer-style audio transfer that disentangles ADSR envelope, timbre, and content.
 We also introduced SynthCAT, a dataset with a rendering pipeline tailored for this task.
 Experiments show that SynthCloner outperforms baselines across all metrics, and ablations underscore the necessity of explicit ADSR modeling.
-Future work will aim to improve generalization to unseen timbres and extend the model to more complex preset behaviors, including LFO modulations, additional envelope routing, and coupled effects.
+Future work will aim to improve generalization to unseen timbres and extend the model to more complex configurations, including LFO modulations, additional envelope routing, and coupled effects.